anndy1/fw/README.md

 # fw
-Private repo for hardware OTA updates
+Tris is  private repo for my projects to keep my hardware firmware OTA updates.